 Danny Pecorelli, Managing Director, Exclusive Hotels and Venues

-Michael Voigt - General Manager, L'Oscars Hotel London
+Michael Voigt - General Manager, L'Oscar Hotel London

 Katie - Hotel and Spa Front of House Manager, Rowhill Grange Hotel